 While we can’t stop the night sweats, we can provide thoughtfully designed products to make your experience a little bit more comfortable.

-FALL BACK SALE!
-Get a free Sound + Light Machine with a full-priced Pro Camera purchase!
-Add both items to your cart and enter code FREESOUND at checkout Say goodbye to sleepless nights with our advanced monitoring.
-Track baby's breathing, sleep patterns, and milestones, receive personalized insights, and view a crystal-clear video—all on your Nanit app.
-Built to last, Nanit is a must-have for parents seeking a smarter, safer way to care for their little ones.
+Say goodbye to sleepless nights with our advanced monitoring technology.
+Track your baby's breathing motion, sleep patterns, milestones, receive personalized insights, and view a crystal-clear video—all on your Nanit app.
+Built to last, Nanit Pro Baby Monitor is a must-have for parents seeking a smarter, safer way to care for their little ones.
 Welcome to the most awarded, connected baby monitor on the market.
 Choose Floor Stand for: Choose Wall Mount for:

 Key takeaways

-- Night sweats are a common, normal occurrence during pregnancy.
+- Night sweats are a common, normal occurrence during pregnancy, through every trimester into post-partum.

 - Increased perspiration is caused by bodily changes, including hormone shifts, increased blood circulation, and heightened metabolism.